French Provincial Twin Beds in the Guest room.

 In a previous post about the Chifferobe, I explained how and when to prime a piece before painting.
 However, these beds already had a coat of paint on them from the factory back in the 1960s, so I just painted over them.
 It took 2 coats with a brush and 3 coats in the places where I used a foam roller.
 The paint that I typically use (RePurpose Chroma-Color) already has a light semi-gloss sheen to it, so I didn’t apply a final protective finish to it.

-I finished the room off with a fresh coat of Nacre White by Sherwin Williams and more antiques: the Chifferobe wardrobe, which I mention in detail in another post, two wooden chairs that my mom and I recovered in a matching fabric, and a narrow vertical serving tray that acts as a bedside table.
+I finished the room off with a fresh coat of Nacre White by Sherwin Williams and more antiques: the Chifferobe wardrobe, two wooden chairs that my mom and I recovered in a matching fabric, and a narrow serving tray that acts as a bedside table.
 It’s a simple room, yet classic.

 The furniture style was originally “French Provincial,” but now I call it “Southern Homespun.”